 I never purchased a gun out of fear, the kind of fear that Wayne LaPierre, the executive vice-president of the NRA, peddles every day.
 I never purchased a gun because I thought my government was coming to take my guns away.
 I never owned a gun because I thought I lived under a dictatorship.
 I never carried firearms because I feared the impending race wars that LaPierre predicts.

-The NRA knows what they are doing.
+Besides, the NRA knows what it's doing.
 The organization has "targeted" a potentially violent and already angry faction of Americans for these weapons, and has set out to convince them that they are under attack: from gangs, hurricanes, tornadoes, federal agents, black helicopters, immigrants, and European-style debt riots—LaPierre's phrase, not mine.